electricbookworks/electric-book-workflow/README.md

 In print, you can put **sidenotes at the bottom of the page**.
 By adding `.bottom` to the `{:.sidenote}` tag, your sidenote sits at the bottom of the page rather than on the right with text wrap.
 So the markdown looks like this: `*This is a sidenote at the bottom of the page in print.*{:.sidenote .bottom}`.
 On screen, these are just regular sidenotes.

-### Stylesheets
+### Themes and stylesheets

-We've provided generic stylesheets in the framework, but any given project will probably need its own styling for one reason or another.
-The main stylesheets are:

-*	`screen.css` for the web version
-*	`print.css` for PDF output with Prince.
+Our template includes one design, or theme.
+This theme is a set of stylesheets for the three main output formats: the web (`screen`), ebooks (`epub`) and print (`print`).

+A theme is made of component parts:

+* variables like default fonts and page size
+* book elements like running heads and boxes.

+You set your series variables and choose which components to include in the Sass files in `/css`: `screen.scss`, `print.scss` and `epub.scss`.

+When Jekyll converts your markdown to HTML, it will read your Sass files and automatically assemble finished CSS.

-Unless you are radically changing the design of your book, we recommend not editing these two files.
-To override only a few values or elements, rather create a child stylesheet containing only your new styling rules.
+To change stying for a specific book in a series, create a child stylesheet containing only your new styling rules.

-To create a child stylesheet of `screen.css`, create the file, save it in the repo's `css` folder, and add its filename to the book's path's values in `_config.yml`.
+To create a child stylesheet (e.g. of `screen.scss`), copy the file and save it in the same `css` folder (e.g. `screen-child-mynovel.scss`), and make changes that override the parent styling.

+*   For `screen` child styles, also add the filename with a `.css` file extension (e.g. `screen-child-mynovel.css` to the book's path's values in `_config.yml`.
 (Our template includes an example to follow.)

-To create a child stylesheet to `print.css`, create the file and save it to the repo's `css` folder.
-Then when you create a PDF in Prince, apply both `print.css` and your child stylesheet, in that order.
+*   For `print` child styles, apply both `print.css` and your finished `.css` child stylesheet, in that order, in PrinceXML.
+(See [PDF output](#pdf-output-for-print) below.)

-Glance through our stylesheets to see what's useful, especially in `print.css`.
+To see what we've designed for, read [our template's web version](http://electricbookworks.github.io/electric-book-workflow/), especially [chapter 2](http://electricbookworks.github.io/electric-book-workflow/book-one/2.html#editing-for-this-workflow).
+(You can also glance through the stylesheet files in the template repo.)
 For instance, you can add `keep-together`, `keep-with-next` and `page-break-before` classes to elements like lists and paragraphs.
 And you'd put `{:.keep-together}` in the line immediately after a paragraph to stop it breaking over two pages or columns.
 Use the class `non-printing` for elements that should only appear on screen versions of your book, but not in the printed book (like buttons or video embeds).
 Our stylesheets will hide them from Prince output (with `display: none;`).

 ## Trial-and-error tips